 Heat batteries – Sunamp

 Sunamp enables you to install a Heat Battery that can work with your existing boiler and heat pump.
 The battery uses thermal energy to provide a clean, efficient and cost-effective alternative to traditional cylinders.
 You can charge the battery during off-peak times, and once charged, it will release heat whenever you need it.
-Best of all, you could be looking at savings of up to 75% on your gas bills.
+Best of all, you could be looking at savings of up to 75% on your utility bills.

 Air source heat pump – Boxergy